-Also, you have less of a chance of dying in a terrorist attack in the United States than dying by a bathtub.
+Also, you have less of a chance of dying in a terrorist attack in the United States than dying in a bathtub.

 I’m not saying there is nothing to worry about.
-There is crime (but most gun violence in the US is gang-related, people killing friends, or suicides).
-Chicago, Philly, and Detroit have gang-related crime problems.
-Racism is a HUGE big problem.
+There is crime.
+Major cities like Chicago, Los Angeles, and Detroit have gang-related crime problems.
+Racism is a HUGE problem.
 Police brutality is a problem.
-Mass shootings happen way too often.
+Mass shootings are on the rise.

 The United States is not perfect.

 But, just as in Europe, the likelihood that something is going to happen to you is very slim.
 The media sensationalizes attacks throughout the world.
 When attacks happen in Paris, do you say, “Honey!
 Paris was attacked!
 Let’s not go to Lisbon”?

-Not coming here because of what you read in the news is to say everyone is the same and not recognize the vast cultural differences in the country.
+Not coming here because of what you read in the news is to say that everyone is the same, not recognizing the vast cultural differences in the country.
 It is like saying you won’t go to the Middle East because everyone there is a terrorist.

 I know that, as a white guy, I can’t speak to what life is like here as a person of color.
-I’ve met many, many, many non-white travelers tell me how wonderful the found the United States and how welcoming everyone is, how people smile, say hello, and go out of the way to help.
+I’ve met many, many, many non-white travelers who tell me how wonderful they found the United States and how welcoming everyone is, how people smile, say hello, and go out of the way to help.
 But I’ve met people who have said the opposite too.

 What you see on TV is only a small, small, small sliver of the people who live in the country.
-Because, remember, if it bleeds, it leads and the stories that pain the United States as this violent place fits nicely into the existing narrative it has.
-(Just like the world being unsafe fits into the narrative we Americans have).
+Because, remember: if it bleeds, it leads.
+The stories that paint the United States as a violent place fit nicely into the existing narrative that the media upholds.
+(Just like the world being unsafe fits into the narrative that many Americans have).

 Can I say there won’t be any gun violence while you’re here?
 No.